 Packages like this contain what may appear to be valuable accessories.
 The reality is that the accessories provided in these bundles are of little value.
 Typically these accessories are very low quality and can create frustration in the pursuit of learning to use your camera.

-You will however want to choose a kit that includes a lens or two.
-These camera body and lens kits are put together by the manufacturer and are designed to work together.
+You will, however, want to choose a kit that includes a lens or two.
+Camera body and lens kits are put together by the manufacturer and are designed to work together.
 Understand however that the lenses in these bundles are known as “kit lenses” and will not have the same quality as the higher end Nikon Nikor or Canon L series lenses.
-They are more suitable to beginner photographers.
+They are more suitable for beginner photographers.

 Canon and Nikon both use a numbering system for classifying their lines of cameras.
 Nikon uses a letter followed by a number that is one digit, three digits, or four digits.
 The one digits would look like Dx, three digits – Dxxx, four digits – Dxxx.
-Dx are the top of the line full frame cameras.
-The Dxxx line are semi-professional cameras, most being full frame with the exception of the D500 which is a crop sensor.
-The Dxxx series divided into thee levels, The semi-professional 7Dxxx, the basic series D5xxx, and the entry level D3xxx series.
+Dx is the top of the line full frame cameras.
+The Dxxx line is semi-professional cameras, most being full frame with the exception of the D500 which is a crop sensor.
+The Dxxx series divided into three levels, The semi-professional 7Dxxx, the basic series D5xxx, and the entry-level D3xxx series.

 Canon uses a number followed by a letter.
-One digit series looks like xD, two digit, xxD, three digit, xxxD, and four digit xxxD.
+One digit series looks like xD, two digits, xxD, three digits, xxxD, and four-digit xxxD.
 The classifications generally are xD are professional level, xxD are Enthusiasts, and the xxxD and xxxxD being entry level. the 3 and 4 digit models are referenced as the Rebel series.
 The xD series cameras are full frame with the exception of the 7D which uses a crop sensor.

 The Canon T6 is a great beginner camera.
 I have seen some great images come from these cameras.
 At an affordable price point for a beginning photographer, this camera can get you started and take you a long way.
 A new photographer can use a camera like the Canon T6 to learn how to use a camera and decide what their interest are with photography.
 There are many directions to go with photography and different cameras are more suited for different areas of interest.